pete4abw/lrzip-next/README.md

 ```

 ### How it Works
-**lrzip** applies a two-step process (optionally three-step process if filters are used) and reads file or STDIN input, passes it to the **rzip** pre-processor (and optional filter).
-The rzip pre-processor applies long-range redundancy reduction and then passes the streams of data to a back-end compressor. **lrzip** will, by default, test each stream with a *compressibility* test using **lzo** prior to compression.
-The selected back-end compressor works on smaller data sets and ignore streams of data that may not compress well.
-The end result is significantly faster compression than standalone compressors and much faster decompression.
+**lrzip-next** applies a two-step process (optionally three-step process if filters are used)
+and reads file or STDIN input, passes it to the **rzip** pre-processor (and optional filter).
+The rzip pre-processor applies long-range redundancy reduction and then passes the streams of
+data to a back-end compressor. **lrzip--next** will, by default, test each stream with a *compressibility*
+test using **lz4** prior to compression.
+The selected back-end compressor works on smaller data
+sets and ignore streams of data that may not compress well.
+The end result is significantly
+faster compression than standalone compressors and much faster decompression.

-**lrzip**'s compressors are:
+**lrzip-next**'s compressors are:
 * lzma (default)
 * gzip
 * bzip2